Quantum Non-Linear Bandit Optimization: Q-NLB-UCB Algorithm

-Careful readers may have noticed that in the classical (non-quantum) regime, the best upper bound is only $\|\hat{\vw}_0 - \vw^*\|_2 \leq C_0/\sqrt{T_0}$, which is obtained using the small variance property of squared loss near optimal solution and applying the Craig-Bernstein (CB) inequality \citep{Cra1933}.
+where $C_0$ denotes a constant.
+Careful readers may have noticed that in the classical (non-quantum) regime, the best upper bound is only $\|\hat{\vw}_0 - \vw^*\|_2 \leq O(1/\sqrt{T_0})$, which can be obtained using the small variance property of squared losses near optimal solution and applying the Craig-Bernstein (CB) inequality \citep{Cra1933}.
 How can we achieve the quadratic improvement in quantum case?
 In short, we work with the quantum fast-forward technique \citep{AS19} and refine the analysis with the CB inequality.
-Full detailed analysis is given in Section \ref{sec:theory_oracle} and full proofs are shown in Appendix \ref{app:proof}.
+This gives the desirable convergence rate, but the parameter vector $\hat{\vw}_0$ is returned in the form of a quantum state.
+To use it in classical state later, necessary techniques for retrieving the classical information of all the entries in $\hat{\vw}_0$ will be employed.
+Specifically, we use \emph{non-destructive amplitude estimation} ($\mathsf{NDAE}$) \cite{RF23}.
+More details on techniques and analyses are given in the next section and full proofs are shown in appendix.

 From Step 2 to Step 12, the algorithm runs in $m$ stages where multiple rounds are conducted in each stage.
 Why doesn't it run in simply $T$ rounds like classical bandit optimization?
 This design is due to the quantum Monte Carlo mean estimation (Lemma \ref{lem:qme}) where the same action needs to be taken multiple times.
 And we set $\epsilon_s = \|\nabla f_{\vx_s}(\hat{\vw}_0)\|_{\Sigma^{-1}_s}$ and $m = d_w \log \left( \frac{C^2_g T^2}{d_w \lambda}+ 1\right)$ (Lemma \ref{lem:rounds}) to ensure the total number of rounds is $T$.
-In addition to using $\mathrm{QME}_1$ in Algorithm \ref{alg:q_go_ucb}, our algorithm also works with $\mathrm{QME}_2$ which is the bounded variance case in Lemma \ref{lem:qme}.
-The analysis will be similar to that of $\mathrm{QME}_1$.
+In addition to using $\mathsf{QME}_1$ in Algorithm \ref{alg:q_go_ucb}, our algorithm also works with $\mathsf{QME}_2$ which is the bounded variance case in Lemma \ref{lem:qme}.
+The analysis will be similar to that of $\mathsf{QME}_1$.

 Specifically in each stage $s=1,...,m$, in Step 3, we construct the covariance matrix $\Sigma_s$ by